howonlee/Cantor-Time/readme.md

 >
 >_Kaiser Wilheim II of Germany, August 1914.
 The war went on for four years._

 There are areas of life where systematic and huge, but unpredicted failures in time forecasting occur.
 They seem to mostly be event-based progressions which do not occur in predictable fashions.
 The length of revolutions and wars, the length of software and other design projects, the time it takes to make a thing by hand, and so on.
 The thing which is of most interest to me is software project estimation, which is properly a subset of design projects (a programmer designs software: it is the computer that builds it, unless you're writing assembler).

-I think some ideas from B. Mandelbrot's work can shed some light on why and how these huge failures in time forecasting occur.
+People have thought a lot about why these huge failures in time forecasting occur.
+But I think some thought should also be given to _how_ these huge failures occurr: that is, the geometry and structure of the project that is fucking up.
+I think some ideas from Mandelbrot's work can shed some light on that structure.

 ![Standish Chaos report table](./standish.gif)